cosminsafta/starter-hugo-academic/content/home/experience.md

     date_start: '2009-07-01'
     date_end: ''
     description: |2-
-          * Developing state-of-the-art algorithms for uncertainty quantification and statistical learning for large scale computational models of physical phenomena,
+      - Developing state-of-the-art algorithms for uncertainty quantification and scientific machine learning for large scale computational models of physical phenomena
-          * Deploying software for various tasks in model development and data analysis pipeline, including uncertainty propagation, model calibration and statistical analysis.
+      - Deploying software for various tasks in model development and data analysis pipeline, including uncertainty propagation, model calibration and statistical analysis
-          * Leading and participating in research proposals and scientific projects,
+      - Leading and participating in research proposals and scientific projects
-          * Hiring and mentorship of postdoctoral appointees and summer students.
+      - Hiring and mentorship of postdoctoral appointees and summer students

   - title: Postdoctoral Researcher
     company: Sandia National Laboratories